grunt-lucas/porytiles/CONTRIBUTING.md

 feature.
 Please see below for guidance on how to name your branch.

 # Repository Branch Names
-Branch names in the Porytiles repository should follow the following conventions:
+Branch names in the Porytiles repository should follow these conventions:

 ### Trunk
 The main development trunk is called `trunk`.
 Small or inconsequential changes (e.g. updating `Todo.md`) can be pushed